EmpPowiUDE/NovalandGuide/docs/source/installation.rst

 Development Environment
 =======================
-You are free to use any development environment you like.
+Feel free to use any preferred development environment.
-The following description is written mainly for the development environment 'PyCharm'.
+The following guide is primarily crafted for use with the 'PyCharm' development platform.

 Download PyCharm
 ------------------------